-Crews stretched thin coping with California wildfires
+San Francisco blanketed in smoke as California fires rage

-SAN FRANCISCO (AP) — Thousands of people were under orders to evacuate broad areas of Northern California Wednesday as some 30 wildfires blazed across the state amid a blistering heat wave now in its second week.
+SAN FRANCISCO — Thousands of people were under orders to evacuate in regions surrounding the San Francisco Bay Area Wednesday as some 30 wildfires blazed across the state amid a blistering heat wave now in its second week.
+Smoke blanketed the city of San Francisco.

 “Throughout the state of California right now, we are stretched thin for crews” because of the fires, said Will Powers, a state fire spokesman.
 “Air resources have been stretched thin throughout the whole state.”

+“I got all these flames on me and I lost my shoe, but I made it.
+God saved me,” she said.

+The California Department of Forestry and Fire Protection said the blaze was exhibiting “extreme fire behavior” and challenging firefighters.

-Thousands of homes and businesses were threatened in the wine-growing counties of Napa and Sonoma in an area devastated by a series of deadly blazes in the last three years.
+As part of the same fire complex, thousands of homes and businesses were threatened in the wine-growing counties of Napa and Sonoma in an area devastated by a series of deadly blazes in the last three years.
 At least seven fires were grouped together as one of two major Lightning Fires in Northern California, a nod to their origins just a day earlier.

-Fire officials warned of “extreme fire behavior” challenging firefighters there, including strong winds.
 Powers said much of the fire was burning through rural areas with steep terrain, making it difficult to get crews in.

-Police and firefighters went door-to-door in Vacaville early Wednesday in a frantic scramble to warn residents to evacuate, KPIX-TV reported.
-Footage showed some homes in flames.

 In Napa County, Gail Bickett, 80, loaded up her three dogs in a truck to evacuate as the fire burned behind houses across the road, the San Francisco Chronicle reported.